-Arctic Fox Photography in Hornstrandir
+Arctic Fox Photography

 The Arctic fox is the only original land mammal in Iceland, having survived here for at least 12.000 years since the end of the last Ice Age.
 The fox has been aggressively hunted through the centuries, since it’s a powerful predator that the farmers didn’t get along with very well.